copsTvFan/cops-episode-guide/guide.md

 **What Were They Thinking 2 Special Edition**

-- (Palm Beach County FL -- 9:52 PM Armed Robbery Call) Deputy Mark Lanier responds to assist on the capture of an armed robbery suspect that has bolted into the woods.
+- (Palm Beach County, FL -- 9:52 PM Armed Robbery Call) Deputy Mark Lanier responds to assist on the capture of an armed robbery suspect that has bolted into the woods.
 A K-9 unit tracks the suspect into the woods and quickly finds the man hiding under some brush.
 The suspect is taken into custody with